dru1208/camp-quality-gift-the-code/medical-access-mobile/camp-quality-nurseApp-iOS/README.md

 A medical charting app built for Camp Quality.
 This app is able to display a list of campers in the database along with their medication schedule.
 This app will allow nurses to check for each camper's medication schedule as well as update in real-time whether the medication has already been administered.

+### Camp Quality

+Camp Quality strives to provide empowering camp experiences for kids with cancer.
+Their philosophy is that together, we can do anything, be anything and achieve everything.
+We have the power to turn life’s challenges into adventures.

 ## Pre-requisites

 - XCode